j-corp-25/Mastermind_py/README.md

   - **Generate the Secret code** For this action, I can set up constant variables at the top of the file with the parameters as well.
 Generating the code is a straightforward process.
 I can set up a function that uses requests to fetch the numbers and convert them into a list.
 I need to keep the parameters modular because I'm thinking of using the max parameter to increase the difficulty in the future.
 I can use `num=7` as a base difficulty, then `num=8` as a medium difficulty, and finally `num=9` as hard.
   - **Generating Feedback** This is one of the actions that will require more complex logic.
 I need to create an algorithm that can determine how many numbers are correct and in the right location, and how many numbers are correct but in the wrong location.
     - For exact matches, I can compare the indices of both the `players_guess` and the `generated_sequence`.
 I can use regular variables as counters or I can use a dictionary with specific keys.
 I also need to account for when all the numbers are wrong.
 This would mean that at the same index where `players_guess[i]` is compared to `generated_sequence[i]`, the values are not equal, and at the same time, no `players_guess[i]` is in the `generated_sequence` array.
+#### 2. Features

+The planning for which feature to implement and what to prioritize is the tricky part.
+I need to figure out what are the core requirements and can I get them done?
+Then I can move on to add my own features or the suggested ones.

+My plan is to prioritize features that are more straightforward to interpretation.
+This means I can prioritize a timer, or add difficulty configuration first before something like a hint feature or multiplayer or score.
+Because In my head I would need to plan out what does multiplayer even mean?
+Or what is considered a hint ?
+This way I have more time to be creative and not be in a situation where Im running out of time.

 ### Bugs and setbacks